 Foundation Board Liaison

-What does Move-in/Out look like?
+What does move-in/out look like?

 CLVEN staff will email our residents in the summer to remind them of check-in dates and again before any check-out or building closure dates during the year.
 These dates reflect what is in their student lease and can be referenced throughout the year.
 You are welcome to be there and we will send any guarantors a message notifying them of move-in.

-You may receive occasional communications from CLVEN staff throughout the year, but your son will be your primary contact as it relates to CLVEN related items.
+Both resident and guarantor will receive occasional communications from CLVEN staff throughout the year, but your son will be your primary contact as it relates to CLVEN related items.
 Should you have questions you are encouraged to start with him and work with CLVEN should you need clarification.
 CLVEN as an organization is always growing to meet the needs of its residents.
 We are all in this together and are happy to hear feedback and questions, positive and constructive, from you!

 What is standard procedure for an emergency at a CLVEN House?